 Your health insurance plan or HMO: Hospitals usually work with a health insurance plan or HMO.
 Call your health plan's customer service number, explain the problem and ask whether you can file a complaint about the care provided in a hospital affiliated with the health plan.
-Or look in the section of the HMO's website that is devoted to complaints, appeals or grievances for information or forms to file.
+Or look at the "complaints", "appeals", or "grievances" section of the HMO's website for information or forms to file.

 The Consumer Health Coalition is a non-profit Pittsburgh-based consumer health advocacy organization that provides information on health care quality and access.
-The Consumer Health Coalition provides educational workshops and trainings to consumers.
+The Coalition provides educational workshops and trainings for consumers.
 As part of its Patient Safety Initiative, the Coalition is collecting stories about patients' experiences and concerns with their care in hospitals and from doctors.

 Being concerned about staff punishing you or a loved one is understandable given that you depend on them for care.
 However, it is absolutely against the law to retaliate against a patient for filing a concern.
 If you feel you are being retaliated against, contact the state Department of Health.

 Some patients will receive a survey asking a series of questions about their recent hospital stay.
 Use this as an opportunity to give feedback about the care you received.
 Hospitals pay close attention to the results of these surveys because the results are published for the public to see.

 There are several online resources you can check for information about the quality of care provided by Pennsylvania hospitals, including: